sarthak-314/chai/Winning Post.md

 - Burnout: Burnout is real and it kills creativity.
 I have found if I take some time off to relax and catch up on sleep, I come up with much better ideas.
 -

+I am not open sourcing the full repo because I don't want to lose my competive advantage in the future NLP competitions.